-- > Studies, analysis and R&D activities for detailed specifications regarding dependable connectivity based on the D2.1.1, D2.2.1, and D2.3.1 requirements and specifications are performed. - Results: - Different architectural solutions are considered for network management.
+Studies, analysis and R&D activities for detailed specifications regarding dependable connectivity based on the D2.1.1, D2.2.1, and D2.3.1 requirements and specifications are performed.
+A final study for trusted and dependable connectivity with emphasis on required QoS level over heterogeneous pSHIELD networks.